ANTISEC12/Conky_digilog/README.md

 This project allows you to better manage/monitor your Linux hardware and software resources.

 ## Installation
+  Extract Conky_digilog  to ~/.conky
+  Install all fonts in .fonts dir!
+	 - First run CDL1 and then CDL1-1, CDL1-2 (from conky-manager)
 ###  In Debain Base Distros :
 	```